 The ECCCEuropean Cybersecurity Competence Centre and the network are intended to pool investment in cybersecurity research, technology and industrial development and to better coordinate planning by the EU’s Horizon Europe and Digital Europe funding programmes.

-Germany’s National Coordination Centre (NCC-DENational Coordination Centre for Cybersecurity) for cybersecurity in industry, technology and research is a joint platform for cooperation among the Federal Ministry of the Interior, Building and Community (BMIBundesministerium des Innern); the Federal Ministry for Economic Affairs and Energy (BMWiBundesministerium für Wirtschaft und Energie ); the Federal Ministry of Education and Research (BMBF) and the Federal Ministry of Defence (BMVgBundesministerium der Verteidigung), as well as individual ministries’ executive agencies (the Federal Office for Information Security and the Research Institute CODE).
+Germany’s National Coordination Centre (NCC-DENational Coordination Centre for Cybersecurity) for cybersecurity in industry, technology and research is a joint platform for cooperation among the Federal Ministry for Economic Affairs and Climate Action (BMWK); the Federal Ministry of the Interior and Community (BMIBundesministerium des Innern); the Federal Ministry of Defence (BMVgBundesministerium der Verteidigung) and the Federal Ministry of Education and Research (BMBF), as well as individual ministries’ executive agencies (the Federal Office for Information Security, the Research Institute CODE and the DLRDeutsches Zentrum für Luft- und Raumfahrt Projektträger).
 The responsibility for overall coordination will lie with the Federal Ministry of the Interior.
 The Federal Office for Information Security will serve as the single point of contact for the ECCCEuropean Cybersecurity Competence Centre, the European network of national coordination centres and the national stakeholders.

 National Coordination Centre for Cybersecurity